gazebosim/docs/contributing.md

 1. **Follow the [style guide](https://gazebosim.org/docs/all/contributing#style-guides).**

     Static code checking analyzes your code for bugs, such as potential memory leaks, and style.
-Most Ignition libraries use the `cppcheck` static code checker, and a modified version `cpplint`.
+Most Gazebo libraries use the `cppcheck` static code checker, and a modified version `cpplint`.
 Ubuntu users can install via:

         sudo apt-get install cppcheck

     To check your code, run the following script from the `build` folder of the project that you're working on.
-    If you're working on *ignition-math*, for instance, the path for the folder should be something similar to `~/citadel_ws/build/ignition-math6`.
+    If you're working on *gz-math*, for instance, the path for the folder should be something similar to `~/citadel_ws/build/gz-math6`.
     The path example is assuming you followed [our installation instructions](/docs/citadel/install) using colcon.

     Then, run the script inside this folder: